Natalie Roser Wears Her Scarf As A Shirt And Poses In Front Of A Mercedes For Triple-Photo Update

 She wore her long, blond locks in a straight fashion and styled it with her usual middle part.
 It looked like Natalie rocked a striking application of makeup that included defined brows, blush, and red lipstick.

 The post has only been live on her page for a few hours, but it’s garnered plenty of attention.
-Fans have double-tapped the shot over 10,000 like and 160-plus comments.
+Fans have double-tapped the shot over 10,000 times and left 160-plus comments.
 Some Instagrammers raved over her figure while many others commented on the flashy car.

 “This is called beauty,” one follower exclaimed.